How to Become a Freelance Writer: 6 Tips From a $200K Earner

 “It’s not too difficult to get more ongoing work when you have a few clients,” says Holly.
 “What’s difficult is getting your very first writing job…You have to find that one person willing to give you a chance.”

+One of the best tips when learning how to become a freelance writer is practicing your writing.
 Just like with any skill, the more you practice writing, the better you become.
-And the better your writing, the more you can charge for your services.
+The better your writing, the more you can charge for your services to help you make cash fast.

 For example, according to Holly, “SEO content is probably the most in-demand type of content right now.
 Many websites are competing to rank for various keywords on Google, and they need qualified SEO writers to create content that fits their guidelines.”